Deafness in Nicaragua

 Nicaragua's total population is 6,000,000, but a reliable count of the number of deaf people in Nicaragua is difficult to obtain.
-In 2009, a law was passed in which NSL was named as the official language of deaf people in Nicaragua.
+In 2009, a law was passed in which Nicaraguan Sign Language (NSL) was named as the official language of deaf people in Nicaragua.
 NSL is a newer sign language that emerged less than 50 years ago when deaf children started attending school.
 Due to the country's lack of early childhood hearing screenings, hearing loss is often undetected and left untreated.
-Deaf and hard of hearing children often face language deprivation due to the lack of language input they experience until they enter school.
-There are many schools in different cities in Nicaragua, however the majority of deaf children throughout the country aren't attending school.
-Deaf and hard of hearing people also face struggles when finding employment opportunities.
+Deaf and hard-of-hearing children often face language deprivation due to the lack of language input they experience until they enter school.
+There are many schools in different cities in Nicaragua; however, the majority of deaf children throughout the country are not attending school.
+Deaf and hard-of-hearing people also face struggles when finding employment opportunities.
 NSL isn't an endangered sign language, but the total number of people who use the language are under 10,000.

 Language emergence

 Until the late 1970s, there was no deaf community in Nicaragua.
 Since there was no official deaf community, deaf children and deaf adults in Nicaragua rarely communicated or had interactions with each other.
-Since there were no interactions between the deaf, the deaf created their own homesigns, which was different for each deaf person.
+Since there were no interactions between the deaf, the deaf created their own home signs, which were different for each deaf person.
 In 1977, a special education elementary school opened in Managua, and then in 1981, a vocational school opened in Managua as well.
 These schools originally had about 50 deaf students enrolled, but by 1981, the number of deaf students grew to more than 200, and kept increasing over the years.
 The deaf students started hanging outside of school, and to communicate with each other, they created their own system of gestures.
 This system then developed into a form of sign language, which is now known as Nicaraguan Sign Language.
 As the sign language continued to be used, it got passed down to each new generation of students who enrolled in the schools.
 Nicaraguan Sign Language would classify as a deaf community sign language since it was created by deaf students who previously had no interactions with other deaf people until the schools opened.
 NSL is the first case where scientists were able to study a language from the time of its emergence, making it scientifically important due to the information that can be learned and utilized.